Examples of X-13ARIMA SEATS in R R-interface to X-13ARIMA-SEATS

 - If the

-spec is automatically disabled. - ARIMA models may be specified as a character string or as a numeric vector.
+x11spec is specified (here, as an empty spec), the defaultseatsspec is automatically disabled. - ARIMA models may be specified as a character string or as a numeric vector.

 Example 2